baerwolf/USBaspLoader/Readme.txt

 Readme.txt ........
 The file you are currently reading. firmware ..........
 Source code of the controller firmware. firmware/usbdrv ...
-USB driver -- See Readme.txt in that directory for info License.txt .......
+USB driver -- See Readme.txt in that directory for info updater ...........
+Source code of an updater-firmware exchanging bootloaders License.txt .......
 Public license (GPL2) for all contents of this project.
 Schematics.txt ....
 File giving infos about default and recommended hw-layout.

+*_usbasploader.hex  precompiled USBaspLoader for default layout and settings

 BUILDING AND INSTALLING